Xyfi/ReactNativeReduxTypescriptBoilerplate/README.md

 # ReactNativeReduxTypescriptBoilerplate
-A boilerplate project for a react native application using typescript 2.0, redux and and a example of how to use redux with immutablejs.
+A boilerplate project for a react native application using typescript 2.0, redux and and an example of how to use redux with immutablejs.

-Make sure react-native-cli and typescript are installed globally trough npm.
+Make sure react-native-cli and typescript are installed globally with npm.

 Install dependencies: